tzaeschke/phtree/README.md

 - Performance/dimensionality: depending on the dataset, performance of window queries may degrade when using data with more than 30 dimensions.
 - Data: The tree may degrade with extreme datasets, as described in the paper.
 However it will still perform better than traditional KD-trees.
 Furthermore, the degradation can be avoided by preprocessing the data, see below.
 - Storage (PH1 only): The tree does not store references to the provided keys, instead it compresses the keys into in internal representation.
 As a result, when extracting keys (for example via queries), new objects (`long[]`) are created to carry the returned keys.
 This may cause load on the garbage collector if the keys are discarded afterwards.
 See the section about _iterators_ below on some strategies to avoid this problem.
+- (= unexpected property) The PH-Tree is a **map**, it support only one entry at each position.
+Storing multiple entries per position is possible by, for example, using the `PhTreeMultiMapF` or by storing a collectionh of value with `PhTreeF<List<YourClass>>` or similar.

 ### Generally